mangesh123vispute/Authentication-sys/README.md

-# Authentication API with JWT in Django REST Framework
+# JSON Web Token Authentication

 ## Project Description
 This project provides an Authentication API with JWT (JSON Web Tokens) in Django REST Framework.
 It includes the following functionalities: